 A blond is a fair-haired male, and a blonde is a fair-haired female.

 Is ‘Blonde’ Sexist?

-Some people think it is sexist to use “blonde” to refer to women, but the AP stylebook currently says to maintain the distinction between the two gendered forms of the word if you use it, and The Chicago Manual of Style also seems to uphold the difference.
-It doesn’t say so explicitly, but it uses the E-form for women in some example sentences.
+Some people think it is sexist to use “blonde” to refer to women, but the AP Stylebook currently says to maintain the distinction between the two gendered forms of the word if you use it, and The Chicago Manual of Style also seems to uphold the difference.
+It doesn’t say so explicitly, but it uses the "blonde" form for women in some example sentences.